 Equine – Participants may take part in occasional outings to an equine-facilitated learning program in Virginia Beach where they meet and help care for rescued horses.

-Guest Speakers – Expert speakers from community organizations may join group sessions to talk about their perspectives and experience with substance use.
+Guest Speakers – Expert speakers from community organizations may join group sessions to talk about their perspectives and experience with drug and alcohol use.